-The one-year Master’s programme Archaeology of Northwestern Europe covers 3,000 years of European History, and allows you to specialise in one of two key European eras: Globalisation and interconnectivity in Iron Age and Roman Europe, and the Medieval and Early Modern world.
+In the Master’s degree programme Archaeology of Northwestern Europe, you will investigate over 3,000 years of European archaeology and focus on the cultural dynamics of one of these two key European eras: Late Iron Age and Roman Period or the Medieval and Early Modern Period.

-Spanning nearly 3000 years of Northwestern European history, the Master’s in Archaeology of Northwestern Europe enables you to specialise in one of two regional archaeological eras.
-The specialisation Globalisation and Interconnectivity in Late Prehistoric and Roman Europe explores the integration of Celtic/Germanic societies of the Iron Age into the Roman Empire, while The Medieval and Early Modern World focuses on the study of the origins and developments of cities such as Amsterdam in conjunction with developments in the landscape.
+In this Master’s programme you can choose between two regional archaeological eras.
+The focus area Late Iron Age and Roman Period explores the integration of Celtic/Germanic societies of the Iron Age into the Roman Empire.
+The field of study Medieval and Early Modern Period focuses on the origins and developments of medieval trade and exchange, the growth of Amsterdam and the expansion of European capitalism with the colonisation of the New World.

 Archaeology of Northwestern Europe is an accredited degree programme of Archaeology.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Archaeology and the title Master of Arts (MA).